Ever wanted to try canning fish?

 Don’t forget to adjust for your altitude.
 Use the chart below:

 I fell asleep while canning salmon in open water kettle and the water level was two inches below the top of the jars 4 hrs later.
-They sealed but are they safe to eat? or can I freeze the batch in the jars? this was 4 days ago.
-I have tried county extension and they don’t have any one in that department.
+They sealed but are they safe to eat?
+Or can I freeze the batch in the jars?
+This was 4 days ago.
+I have tried county extension, and they don’t have any one in that department.
 Lois – WA

 Answer: